Assistance programs in Bell County Texas.

-Find financial assistance in Killeen as well the region below.
-Families, whether low income or that are in a crisis, can find help for paying their bills, including rent, groceries, medical, and utilities.
-There are churches, government programs, as well as charities that address all sorts of financial needs.
-The agencies also offer job placement, credit counseling, free back to school supplies and other support.
+Find financial assistance in Killeen as well as the Bell County region.
+Families, whether low income or that are in a crisis, can find help for paying their bills, including rent, groceries, medical, and utility costs.
+There are churches, government programs, as well as charities that give financial aid in Bell County to address the residents needs.
+The agencies also offer job placement, credit counseling, free stuff including back to school supplies or Meals on Wheels and other support

-Resources and organizations that provide grants and help with expenses or bills
+Resources and organizations that provide grants and financial help with bills in Bell County

 One local organization, the Hill Country Community Action, is a place that low to moderate income families can turn to in order to get help with bills, apply for grants, mortgage counseling, rent and housing assistance, and more.
 Another agency to contact is the Bell County Human Services H.E.L.P.
 Center, which provides grants for paying utility bills.
 Read more about both organizations below.